On the Fluctuations of the Single-Letter $d$-Tilted Sum for Binary Markov Sources: Main Theorem

 whose characteristic polynomial is $\lambda^2 - [(1-a) + (1-b)u]\,\lambda + u(1-a-b) = 0$, giving~\eqref{eq:perron}.
 One verifies $\lambda_+(1) = 1$ (since $P$ is stochastic), confirming $\Lambda(0) = 0$. \end{proof}

-\begin{remark}[Where the Markov structure enters] Parts~(i)--(ii) of Theorem~\ref{thm:main}, namely the identity $\jmath(x,D) = -\log_2\pi_x - h_2(D)$ and the reduction to the occupation count~$N_n$, use only the marginal~$\pi$.
-They hold identically for an i.i.d.\ $\mathrm{Bernoulli}(\pi_1)$ source.
+\begin{remark}[Where the Markov structure enters] Parts~(i), (ii), and~(iv) of Theorem~\ref{thm:main} follow directly from the corresponding results for an i.i.d.\ Bernoulli($\pi_1$) source once the identity in Proposition~\ref{prop:jtilt-identity} is established; they use only the marginal~$\pi$ and the algebraic collapse $\jmath(x,D)=-\log_2\pi_x-h_2(D)$.
+The genuinely novel contributions are the autocorrelation-adjusted variance formula in~(iii) and the transfer-matrix cumulant generating function in~(v).

 The Markov content lives entirely in the \emph{distribution of~$N_n$}: for an i.i.d.\ source, $N_n \sim \mathrm{Binomial}(n,\pi_1)$ with $\Var(N_n) = n\pi_0\pi_1$; for a Markov chain, the autocorrelation $\Cov(\mathbf{1}_{\{X_s=1\}},\, \mathbf{1}_{\{X_{s+k}=1\}}) = \pi_0\pi_1\lambda_2^k$ changes the variance by the factor $(1+\lambda_2)/(1-\lambda_2)$.
 Parts~(iii)--(v) (the finite-$n$ variance formula, the transfer-matrix PGF, and the Perron-root CGF) are genuinely Markov-specific; all three degenerate to their binomial counterparts when $\lambda_2 = 0$.
 Many different parameter pairs $(a,b)$ can share the same stationary probability~$\pi_1 = a/(a+b)$ while having different $\lambda_2 = 1-a-b$, yielding dramatically different fluctuation behaviour (see the example in \S\ref{sec:corollaries}).
 Once the reduction~\eqref{eq:centered} is established, parts~(iii)--(v) follow from standard transfer-matrix and occupation-count analysis for two-state Markov chains \citep{dembo1998large}; the key observation of this note is the algebraic collapse itself. \end{remark}